 Tarps

 A tarp alone is the lightest and least expensive type of ultralight shelter.
 It is the preferred mode of travel for experienced hikers as a result of its adaptability.
 With seasoned experience, you can even pitch it year-round, but it does require additional protective elements.
-There are two types of tarp set-ups that we've come across: A-frame tarps and Flat Tarps.
-While an A-frame (cheaper) tarp's catenary cut ridgeline makes it much easier to achieve a taut pitch, a flat tarp (more expensive) is more versatile and can pitch many more ways.
+There are two main types of tarp set-ups that we've come across: shaped tarps and Flat Tarps.
+A shaped tarp catenary cut ridgeline makes it much easier to achieve a taut pitch; a flat tarp is more versatile and can pitch many more ways.
+Some tarps are literally just a square sheet of fly material with tie-out points located on the perimeter of the tarp itself, while other shaped tarps blur the line between tarp and tarp tent, with options to add accessories like mesh inners, floors, and even vestibules to the bare-bones design.
+The modular nature of tarps means they can be set up in a variety of environments and circumstances with a little know-how.

 Pros